shubhamd99/ios/README.md

 ## Protocols

 In Swift, protocols are interfaces that define a blueprint for properties, methods, and other requirements that a class, structure, or enumeration must adhere to.
 Protocols can be used to specify a property's type, whether it's gettable or settable, and more.
 They can be declared after the names of the class, structure, or enumeration types.

+## Extensions

+In Swift, extensions allow developers to add new functionality to existing classes, structs, enumerations, or protocols without modifying their original implementation.
+This includes the ability to extend types for which the original source code is not accessible, a concept known as retroactive modeling.